Q:Do you offer Gift Certificates?

-A: Maine College of Art does not provide parking or validate parking.
+A: Maine College of Art & Design does not provide parking or validate parking.
 Some options are:

 Street parking - the streets directly surrounding the college are metered, from 9-6pm, Monday through Saturday.
 If you don’t mind walking a small distance, you can park a few blocks away for unmetered street parking.
 A good place to start looking is Pleasant Street.

 Parking Garages or Lots - We cannot validate any parking, but a few close options are: